denisa-ms/adx-analytics-fabric/docs/workshop.md

 # Introduction
 Suppose you own an e-commerce website selling bike accessories.
 You have millions of visitors a month, you want to analyze the website traffic, consumer patterns and predict sales.
-This workshop will walk you through the process of building an end-to-end Data Analytics Solution in MS Fabric, for your e-commerce website.
+This workshop will walk you through the process of building an end-to-end Real time Analytics Solution in MS Fabric, using the medallion architecture, for your e-commerce website.

 You will learn how to:
-* Build a star schema in MS Fabric RTA (Real time analytics)
+* Build a medallion architecture in MS Fabric Real time analytics
-* Use Fabric data pipelines for CDC (change data capture) to ingest data from an operational DB (SQL server)
+* Use Fabric data pipelines for copying data from an operational DB (SQL server with Adventure works sample data)
-* Stream events into Azure Event hubs and ingest them into MS Fabric RTA (Real time analytics) using EventStream
+* Stream events and ingest them into MS Fabric RTA (Real time analytics) using EventStream
 * Create data transformations in Fabric RTA (Real time analytics)
 * Create reports for real time visualizations using RTA (Real time analytics) dashboards